LukeShortCloud/rootpages/README.md

 ## Legal

-### License - GPLv3
+### License

-Root Pages and all of its content is provided under the GPLv3.
-Why?
-We believe that all information should be free information.
-Knowledge is power and we strongly believe that everyone deserves to learn and grow to their fullest potentional.
+Root Pages, and all of it's content, is provided under the GNU Free Documentation License (FDL) v1.3.
+Additional disclaimers related to warranty and liability from the GPLv3 licence are also applied to this project.

+Files:

+* LICENSE
+* DISCLAIMER

 ### Plagerism